MCompChem/fep-benchmark/eg5/README.md

-# FEP+ input and results for c-Met dataset
+# FEP+ input and results for Eg5 dataset

 This folder contains: